kairos-io/kairos-docs/content/en/docs/Installation/automated.md

 {{< /tabpane >}}

 {{% alert title="Cloud config" %}}
 In the case of Auroraboot, make sure that the cloud config that you are mounting in the container (`-v $PWD/cloud_init.yaml:/cloud_init.yaml`) exists.
-Otherwise docker will create en empty directory to mount it on the container without any warnings and you will end up with an empty cloud config.
+Otherwise docker will create an empty directory to mount it on the container without any warnings and you will end up with an empty cloud config.
 {{% /alert %}}